Emergency Dental Appointments in Mornington

 If the object still doesn’t come free, give us a call, and we will have a look for you.

-Soft tissue injuries to cheeks, gums, tongue or lips
+What to do about soft tissue injuries to cheeks, gums, tongue or lips?

 Soft tissue injuries might include cuts, bruises, punctures and bleeding.

 Rinse your mouth gently with lukewarm water and then apply pressure with a clean piece of gauze or cotton for about 10 minutes to stop the bleeding.
 When the bleeding eases, you can assess and see how bad the injury is.

 If treatment is needed, a dentist should be your first choice for all oral issues, including stitches.
 Make an emergency appointment with us, but if we are unavailable, see a doctor.

 What to do about bleeding gums, swollen gums and gum abscesses?